Students Mcintyre House

 ID card collection

-You can collect your ID card in The Link between 30 January 2023 – 24 February 2023.
-If we require further information from you before that, we will contact you by phone or email to discuss.
+You can collect your ID card from Camden House between 29 January 2024 and 23 February 2024.
+If we require further information from you before that, we will attempt to contact you by phone or email to discuss.
 You may be asked to provide further evidence before your enrolment is considered complete.

 Term dates